Jodi Crandall at TALGS

 Who is the editor of ESL MiniConference Online?

-Robb Scott began his ESL teaching career in 1982, as a graduate teaching assistant at the Applied English Center, University of Kansas, in Lawrence.
+Dr. Robert Bruce Scott began his ESL teaching career in 1982, as a graduate teaching assistant at the Applied English Center, University of Kansas, in Lawrence.
 He earned his M.A. in TESL from K.U. in 1984, and his masters research paper on the use of conversation flowcharts was published by the ERIC Clearinghouse for Language and Linguistics (ED 247 744 or FL 014 406)

 .
 Scott's first job out of the university was as an English and journalism teacher at Kickapoo Nation School, in Powhattan, KS, where he encouraged Native American Indian high school students to read literature by and about Indians.
 He helped write a grant and chaperoned a senior class trip out to see Mesa Verde and the nearby Fort Lewis College, where American Indians receive free tuition, room and board.

-Scott next spent three years in Quito, Ecuador, South America.
+Robb Scott next spent three years in Quito, Ecuador, South America.
 As director of Academia Benedict, a language school, he tripled enrollment numbers by changing textbooks and encouraging teachers to be more innovative.
 Next he started his own language school, Instituto Pionero, where he wrote the curriculum and taught ESL teacher-training workshops for Ministry of Education continuing development certificates.
-Scott also taught one year at Alberto Einstein junior high and two years at Academia Cotopaxi, an American international K-12 school, where he helped write a communicative curriculum, taught middle school ESL and advised the high school yearbook staff, including working in Spanish with a local printer.
+Dr. Scott also taught one year at Alberto Einstein junior high and two years at Academia Cotopaxi, an American international K-12 school, where he helped write a communicative curriculum, taught middle school ESL and advised the high school yearbook staff, including working in Spanish with a local printer.

 During the 1987-88 academic year, while back at K.U. in Lawrence, he published an article, "Making Sense In ESL: A Set of Three Rhetorical Structures," first in Kansas Working Papers in Linguistics, and later in the ERIC Clearinghouse, ED342267.